-3.3 Decision-Making ProcessesBoard Decisions
+3.3 Decision-Making Processes Board Decisions

 In SAs, unless the management powers are delegated to additional bodies, decisions are taken by the board of directors or the management board, acting as a collegiate body through deliberations in accordance with the provisions of the Articles.
-The board meets as often as the company's interest so requires upon the request of the chairman or the members of the board at the place and on the date indicated in the convening notice to the meeting.
+The board meets as often as the company's interest so requires upon the request of the chairman or the members of the board at the place and on the date indicated in the convening notice for the meeting.
 The notice is not required if all members of the board are present or represented and if they state they have full knowledge of the agenda of the meeting.

 The board may validly deliberate and make decisions only if the majority of its members are present or represented; decisions are adopted by the simple majority of its members (save for the stricter provisions in the Articles).
 A member of the board may act at any meeting of the board by appointing another director as their proxy.

-Provisions of the law of 23 September 2020 (the COVID-19 Regulation) which are applicable until 31 December 2021 allows directors to:
+Provisions of the law of 23 September 2020, as amended from time to time (the COVID-19 Regulation) and which are applicable until 31 December 2022, allow directors to: